virtualjj/aws-s3-backed-cloudflare-static-website/README.md

 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/addcname-004-confirm-dns-propagation.jpg" alt="Use whatsmydns.net to confirm DNS propagation." height="75%" width="75%">
 </p>

-5. Your site should now open on it's domain name now instead of the S3 endpoint.
-Note that the server now shows __cloudflare-nginx__ If [whatsmydns.net](https://www.whatsmydns.net) is showing all green checks but your browser is not resolving the DNS name, clear out your DNS cache.
+5. Your site should now open on it's domain name instead of the S3 endpoint.
+Note that the server now shows __cloudflare-nginx__ instead of __AmazonS3__.
+If [whatsmydns.net](https://www.whatsmydns.net) is showing all green checks but your browser is not resolving the DNS name, clear out your DNS cache.
+Depending on your setup you might have to do this in multiple places. (i.e. PC, Router, etc.)

 <p align="center">
 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/addcname-005-confirm-can-open-site.jpg" alt="Confirm that you can access your S3 static website using your domain name." height="75%" width="75%">
 </p>

-If the your website times out make sure that __Crypto__ section in Cloudflare is set to `Flexible`:
+If the your website times out make sure that the __Crypto__ section in Cloudflare is set to `Flexible`:

 <p align="center">
 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/addcname-005-confirm-crypto-set-to-flexible.jpg" alt="Make sure Cloudflare Crypto option is set to Flexible." height="75%" width="75%">